-Winter was almost ignoring us here in south central Pennsylvantia: not too frigid and hardly any snow, and heck, I even wore shorts last week.
+Winter was almost ignoring us here in south-central Pennsylvania: not too frigid and hardly any snow, and heck, I even wore shorts last week.
 Well, indoors, at least.
-Then that stupid groundhog saw his shadow on February 2, signalling six more weeks of winter.
-And then, someone must have passed the message along to Winter, because it started paying attention again.
+Then that stupid groundhog saw his shadow on February 2, signaling six more weeks of winter.
+And then, someone must have passed the message along to Winter because it started paying attention again.
 Now everything’s completely white, and it got cold.
-I hate groundhogs and I hate cold weather and snow, but hey, at least the food’s good.
-Perfect for a cold winter’s day, Quick Beef and Cabbage Skillet is hearty and filling, but still budget friendly.
+I hate groundhogs and cold weather and snow, but hey, at least the food’s good.
+Quick Beef and Cabbage Skillet is hearty and filling, perfect for a cold winter’s day, but still budget-friendly.
 Oh, and delicious.

 - 1 pound ground beef